davjd98/jindavid/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+David Jin is an undergraduate student at California Institute of Technology and Grinnell College.
+He studies engineering and applied science at Caltech and physics at Grinnell College.
+His research interests include computational photography, nonlinear dynamics, chaos theory, computational physics, and quantum computing.